CKD – the basics (for health professionals)

 Renal replacement therapy (RRT)

-Haemodialysis, peritoneal dialysis and renal transplant are the 3 forms of RRT that are indicated for ESRD.
+Haemodialysis, peritoneal dialysis and renal transplant are the 3 forms of RRT used for ESRF.
+Supportive care – i.e. not having RRT – should also be considered for older, frailer patients.

 Haemodialysis